joomengine/jcb-documentation/043-Major-Release-of-JCB-v2.6.0.md

 [00:10:48](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h10m48s)

-The problem regarding to the Back-up folder: Because a Backup folder has not been set up for this JCB install.
+The problem regarding the Back-up folder: Because a Backup folder has not been set up for this JCB install.
 It will say that; if I leave the set to 'Yes' and compile.
 It will indicate that it could not move that Backup file, because the Temporary folder and the Backup folder are in the same location.
-That means this is not an error, it is just a miss configuration.
-We have not setup the Back-up folder to be separate from the Temporary folder.
+That means this is not an error, it is just a miss-configuration.
+We have not set up the Back-up folder to be separate from the Temporary folder.

  ### Percentage of Translation Required can be changed

 [00:11:39](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h11m39s)

 In the options area of JCB, the percentage of translation required can be changed before a translation is added.
-Currently it is set to 50% but you may set the percentage as you like.
+Currently, it is set to 50% but you may set the percentage as you like.

 That is creating a Component with the new upgraded JCB.
 Compiled that, and return to the Demo.
 It may be seen that the component has been built and everything works as expected.
 [00:12:18](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h12m18s)

-If you run into any issues that is related to this upgrade after you have cleared the browser memory, then please open an issue on GitHub.
+If you run into any issues that are related to this upgrade after you have cleared the browser memory, then please open an issue on GitHub.
 (Note that I am using Firefox 64-bit) We will try to get back to you and see if we can get this resolved.
 My experience so far is that this upgrade has taken JCB to a very powerful position, where it does not have Repeatable Fields anywhere in the Component.
-All its Repeatable Fields have been converted, and is only Sub Forms.
+All its Repeatable Fields have been converted and is only Sub Forms.
 [00:13:19](https://www.youtube.com/watch?v=MQrLBYhvGyA&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h13m19s) We have added some nice shortcuts to these decoupled areas so that it may be accessed directly without going through the Component View.
-If you want to work on, for example, the Component Dashboard, and you need to make some changes to the dashboard, or you need to work on the Admin Views, you can click on that buttom below the view and work on the Admin Views without going to the Component directly.
+If you want to work on, for example, the Component Dashboard, and you need to make some changes to the dashboard, or you need to work on the Admin Views, you can click on that button below the view and work on the Admin Views without going to the Component directly.